Vegetables that Grow in Clay Soil

 Scientists will tell you that the ideal soil for farming should contain 40% clay, 40% sand, and 20% silt; in other words, that is loam soil.
 But come on, that can only happen in utopia.

-Should you, therefore, close shop and think of other economic ventures such as pottery using the clay that nature has endowed you?
+Should you, therefore, give up on gardening and think of other ventures such as pottery, using the clay that nature has given you?

 Growing Vegetables in Clay Soil – It Takes Some Hard Work